-Dr. Randy Greenshields considers himself fortunate to call Wallowa County, Oregon his home for the past 22 years.
+Dr. Randy Greenshields considers himself fortunate to call Wallowa County, Oregon his home since 1994.
 He is co-owner of the Double Arrow Veterinary Clinic in Enterprise and enjoys the variety that a small-town, mixed-animal veterinary practice provides.
 Dr. Greenshields and his wife, Jeni, cannot think of a better place to raise their four children, 2 of which are now in college at Oregon State University.
-He is excited for his daughter, who is currently in her first year of Veterinary School at Oregon State University.
-They have a few acres out of town where they enjoy their dog, cats, 4 horses, one mule, several chickens, and an occasional orphaned bison.
-Dr. Greenshields also enjoys camping with his family as well as hiking, trail running, and bowhunting in the high mountains of the Eagle Cap Wilderness area.
+He is excited for his daughter, who is currently in her second year of Veterinary School at Oregon State University.
+They have a few acres out of town where they enjoy their dogs, cats, 4 horses, one mule, several chickens, and an occasional orphaned bison.
+Dr. Greenshields also enjoys camping with his family as well as hiking, riding horses, and bowhunting in the high mountains of the Eagle Cap Wilderness area.

 Dr. Greenshields is a 1994 graduate of Washington State University’s College of Veterinary Medicine.
 Prior to that, he received his Bachelor of Science degree from the University of Puget Sound in Tacoma, WA where he met his future wife, Jeni, on his first day of school.

-2017 is Dr. Greenshields’ thirteenth year working the Eagle Cap, being a trail veterinarian since its beginning.
+2018 is Dr. Greenshields’ 14th year working the Eagle Cap, being a trail veterinarian since its beginning.
 He also serves on the race’s Board of Directors and is the current President.

 Northeast Oregon has been home for Julian since 2002, originally moving to La Grande to pilot an air ambulance.
 Several seasons work as a Wilderness Ranger, some guiding, and mountaineering trips to Nepal, New Zealand, and Colorado have given Julian a diverse taste of the high mountains.
 With a degree in Environmental Planning, he started his career as a technical writer for California Department of Fish and Game.
 Thinking the views would be better, Julian shifted his career toward aviation, with various jobs taking him from living in South Korea to the plains of Kansas.